HL7/cql/input/pages/02-authorsguide.md

     during MeasurementPeriod)
 ```

 This query is retrieving pregnancy tests that were completed within the measurement period.
 Because diagnostic orders do not have a top-level completion date, the date must be retrieved with a nested query on the events associated with the diagnostic orders.
-The nested query returns the set of completed events ordered by their completion date, the [.id]#Last# invocation returns the most recent of those events, and the [.id]#.date# accessor retrieves the value of the [.id]#date# element of that event.
+The nested query returns the set of completed events ordered by their completion date, the <span class="id">Last</span> invocation returns the most recent of those events, and the <span class="id">.date</span> accessor retrieves the value of the <span class="id">date</span> element of that event.

 And finally, translating the rest of the statements allows us to express the entire initial population as: